Timeline

 The Taiten refers collectively to the Imperial Enthronement Ceremony (Sokui no Rei) and the Great Thanksgiving Festival (Daijōsai)

-Donation of a Hyakudo-ishi (Dedicated by Chiyozō Iwakami)
+Dedication of a Hyakudo-ishi (Donated by Chiyozō Iwakami) -MAP No.22-

 Jijin-sai / Kōjin-sai / Inari-sai